Jamal Murray NBA Playoffs Player Props: Nuggets vs. Lakers

 - Murray's opponents, the Lakers, have one of the NBA's fastest tempos, ranking second with 104.8 possessions per game, while his Nuggets rank 27th in possessions per game with 99.5.

-- In terms of assists, the Lakers are 15th in the NBA, giving up 25.7 per contest.
+- In terms of assists, the Lakers have given up 25.7 per game, 15th in the NBA.

-- Looking at 3-pointers, the Lakers have allowed 12.5 makes per game, 18th in the league.
+- In terms of 3-pointers, the Lakers are 18th in the league, giving up 12.5 makes per contest.

 Jamal Murray vs. the Lakers